What is Melanoma?

 Development of melanoma

 Ultra-violet (UV) radiation from sunlight (and tanning beds) plays a very important role in the development of melanoma and other skin cancers.
-Research has found that the rates of melanoma in Australia are higher near the coastline and large rivers and it is reasoned that this is due to lifestyle factors, outdoor activity and greater sun exposure.
+Research has found that the rates of melanoma in Australia are higher near the coastline and it is reasoned that this is due to lifestyle factors, outdoor activity and greater sun exposure.
 The rates are also higher in Australia's northern states due to the greater intensity of the sun.